jojss1/jyzli_sidequest_W2/README.md

-## Project Title
+## Side Quest 2

-GBDA302 Week 2 Example 3: Platforms (AABB Collisions)
+GBDA302 Week 2 Example 3

 ---

 ## Authors

-Karen Cochrane and David Han
+Karen Cochrane, David Han, Jolin Li

 ---

 ## Description

-Adds several rectangular platforms.
-The blob is drawn as a noisy circle but collides using a simple axis-aligned bounding box (AABB).
-X and Y are resolved separately to keep behaviour predictable and teachable.
+The blob demonstrates a "panic" emotion where when it moves, the screen flashes red.
+The platforms have warning stripe design which adds to the emotion.
+There is also a panic level meter whenever the blob moves.

 ---